 The famous Monastery of Saint Catherine has been in existence in the depths of the Sinai desert since the sixth century.
 The Byzantine church has been preserved here since its construction in 542 AD.
 We will take time to discover this magical place with our local guide including a visit to the Chapel of the Burning Bush.
 After our visit, we drive from St. Catherine's to Nuweibaa and board the hydrofoil to Aqaba, Jordan, arriving in the early afternoon.

 Welcome to the Hashemite Kingdom of Jordan!
 On arrival, we will be met by our local guide and taken on an orientation tour of Aqaba.
 Aqaba contains sites dating back to 4,000 BC, including the recent discovery of what is believed to be the world's oldest church dating from the 3rd century AD as well as the remains of the medieval walled city of Ayla and a Mamluke fort.
-Aqaba's strategic position as the main port on the trading route to the Far East from Africa in ancient times made it a thriving town which continues to this day.
+Aqaba's strategic position as the main port on the trading route to the Far East from Africa in ancient times made it a thriving town that continues to this day.
 After our short tour, we continue on to historic Petra via Wadi Rum a land of mesmerizing beauty and contrast with its haunting wilderness and remote desert canyons, immense and still.
 BD

 Overnight: Taybet Zaman Hotel (2 Nights)